Toward high-fidelity quantum information processing and quantum simulation with spin qubits and phonons: A spin-phonon interface in diamond

 where $a_n$ is the annihilation operator for a phonon with frequency $\omega_n$ and mode function $\vec{\zeta}_n(\vec{r})$.
 The latter is normalized to $\int d^3 r \, \vec{\zeta}^*_n(\vec{r}) \cdot \vec{\zeta}_m(\vec{r})=\delta_{n,m}$.
 For diamond nano-structures with dimensions $\lesssim 5\,\mu$m, the spacing between the mode frequencies is $\Delta \omega \gtrsim 1$ GHz, which allows us to address only a single mode with frequency $\omega_{\rm ph}\approx \omega_{10}$ and mode function $\vec{\zeta}_{\rm ph}(\vec{r})$.
 Restricted to this mode and projected onto the qubit basis states $|0\rangle$ and $|1\rangle$, the spin-phonon coupling is given by

-where we have already made the RWA and omitted the longitudinal coupling terms $\sim \eta_{L,z}$ (see Appendix~\ref{app:LongitudinalCouplings} for more details).
+where we have already made the RWA and omitted the longitudinal coupling terms $\sim \eta_{L,z}$.
+Note that those contributions are not strictly negligible in the context of high-fidelity two-qubit interactions, but they can be reabsorbed into a redefinition of effective parameters and do not affect any of the main conclusions discussed below.
+Therefore, for the sake of clarity, we proceed with Eq.~\eqref{Eq:JCHamiltonian} and refer to Appendix~\ref{app:LongitudinalCouplings} for further details.
 The coupling constant $g$ depends on the details of the chosen phonon mode function, but can be written as

 where $\epsilon_{\rm ph}$ is the characteristic strain amplitude per phonon.
 For a basic estimate, we consider the fundamental compression mode in a rectangular box of length $\ell$ and cross section $A$, with a frequency $\omega_{\rm ph}=c\pi/\ell$ and a maximal strain per phonon of